leanprover-community/blog/posts/simprocs-tutorial.md

 ## How to match on numerals

 Often when writing a simproc to perform a computation, it can be useful to extract quantities from the expression we are manipulating.
-The easiest case is perhaps that of `Nat` litterals.
+The easiest case is perhaps that of `Nat` literals.
 Given a numeral by `e : Expr`, there are various ways of recovering the corresponding term of type `Nat`:
 - [`Lean.Expr.rawNatLit?`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Expr.rawNatLit?#doc).
 - [`Lean.Expr.natLit!`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Expr.rawNatLit!#doc)
 - [`Lean.Expr.nat?`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Expr.nat?#doc)